iammeaticus/web-transfer-api-samples/README.md

 If you are transferring to cloud storage you can request one from http://info.signiant.com/flight-Free-Trial_1.html

 # API Documentation
-The JavaScript API.pdf file contains the API documentation for the Web Transfer API.
-Version 2 is nearly 100% backwards compatible to v1.
+Visit the <a href="https://developer.signiant.com">Signiant developer site</a> for up to date documentation about the Transfer API.

 ## Loading Transfer API